Not a real page…

 Summer Camp at Green River Preserve

 With mountain meadows, quiet forests, crystal clear streams and peaceful overlooks in Western North Carolina, Green River Preserve is a unique setting for a peer group of bright, young naturalists to grow together.
 Campers live in cabin groups of six with their respective counselors.
 Each cabin is a duplex adjoined by a central bathroom.
 Campers sleep on bunkbeds.
 Each camper’s health and safety is of the utmost importance to us.
-The camp infirmary is staffed with a registered nurse and counselors and mentors are first-aid and CPR trained and/or certified.
-The vast majority of our summer camp program occurs on private, protected land, and our camper to staff ratio is less than 3 to 1.
+The camp infirmary is staffed with a registered nurse and staff are first-aid and CPR trained and/or certified.
+The vast majority of our summer camp program occurs on private, protected land, and our camper to staff ratio is 3 to 1.
 A camp radio system allows communication between base camp and hiking or camping groups and a small fleet of large, safe school buses provides camper transportation throughout the preserve.

 One of the unique aspects of the Green River Preserve, our mentor hikes, allow campers to explore with naturalists the forests, streams and hidden valleys of the Preserve.
 Campers learn to use all their senses to experience the outdoors as they play under waterfalls, crawl into caves, explore archaeological sites, track wildlife and taste edible plants.
 Campers learn by doing.